itmayziii/bdd-workshop/content/cucumber.md

     Then the list should be alphabetized by last
 ```

+These grammar rules of Gherkin should be written in a way that anybody can read them.
+It should not matter if you are a product
+owner, developer, or QA engineer, the above language should make sense to you.
+These human readable specifications are
+taken by the developers and tests are written to make sure the software matches the specification.
+The underlying tests
+written are called "step definitions", please see below.

 ## Step Definitions
 Step definitions take the Gherkin specifications and connect them to the actual programming code.